w4096/mini-flash-attention/README.md

 # Mini Flash Attention

 A minimal, educational implementation of Flash Attention v2 in CUDA.
 This project demonstrates the core concepts of Flash Attention with a focus on code clarity and understanding.
+Currently, it only supports forward pass with causal masking and variable-length sequences.

+[mini-flash-attention v0.1](https://github.com/w4096/mini-flash-attention/tree/v0.1) is a simplified version that omits some advanced features like causal masking and variable-length sequences.
+If you are not familiar with Flash Attention, start with this version to grasp the fundamentals.

 ## What's This?